Background and Competition overview:

 Third prize: Computer level3 to each of members of the team placed third.

-- Initially, the competition is open to teams of 2 students from the same university/college.
-After the first evaluation, teams of four will be constituted during coaching period.
+- Initially the competition invites only Individuals to work themselves.
+After the first evaluation, teams of 2 will be constituted during coaching period.

-- A student who was part of top five teams in the previous infographic competitions is not allowed to participate.
+- A student who was part of top Three teams in the previous infographic competitions is not allowed to participate.

-- Only one static infographic entry with corresponding dynamic infographic per team are allowed.
+- Only one static infographic entry per person is allowed.

 - Static infographic entries should be in the format of either PDF or image-minimum resolution must be 640 pixels wide, and 3000 pixels tall maximum.
 Maximum file size is 4MBs.